healthpotatoes/healthpotatoes/README.md

 # Health Potatoes

-A fitness app created with React.js
+One potato... two.
+Health potatoes is a fitness app created with React.js